lbinria/trace_validation_tools/README.md

 To make trace validation works, the only things to do are:

- - Writing the trace specification on top of your own spec (see part "useful tools" and "templates" below)
+ - Writing the trace specification on top of your own spec (see part [useful tools](#useful-tools) and "templates" below)
  - Use this library in your system / program to log events and variable changes

 # How to execute a trace validation ?